 Presentation 2: Cllr Abdul Jabbar

-The Counsellor A. Jabbar is very supportive for development of RES and puts efforts to make community power part of the Council Agenda.
-An example of the dedication of Oldham Council Officials is the allocation of funds through loan to the community coop to install the equipment, and eventually offer shares afterword to community coop members.
+The Councillor A. Jabbar is very supportive for development of RES and puts efforts to make community power part of the Council Agenda.
+An example of the dedication of Oldham Council Officials is the allocation of funds through a loan to Oldham Community Power to install the equipment, to be repaid after a share offer to local residents.
 One of the drivers in support of RES is the constant increase of energy and fuel prices.

 Possible solutions to the challenges: